1jashshah/Training-and-Upskilling/Git/git_commands_readme.md

 ##  16. Git Rebase vs Merge

+git rebase is used to move or reapply commits from one branch onto another branch, creating a clean, linear commit history.
 | Feature | `git merge` | `git rebase` |
 |:---------|:-------------|:--------------|
 | History | Keeps all commits | Linear history |